baseboxorg/jeffskinnerbox.github.io/content/ideas/cheatsheet-ip-networking-commands.md

 If using DHCP, NetworkManager is intended to replace [default routes][52], obtain IP addresses from a [DHCP server][53], and change [name servers][54] whenever it sees fit.
 In effect, the goal of NetworkManager is to make networking Just Work.
+For maximum control, it may make sense to [disable NetworkManager][55] on some or all your interfaces.

 **WARNING:** [Iptables and NetworkManager can conflict][47].
 NetworkManager and iptables have opposite aims.